Victim files lawsuit against Lyft after she says driver raped her

 It is FOX 2's policy not to identify victims of sexual assault.
 But, Cristen Giangarra spoke to the media, on the record, during a press conference Thursday.
 She wanted others to hear her story.

+"I am here to hold Lyft accountable, for their employees, and gross negligence in protecting passengers like me from sexual abuse and rape.
+My hope is that no other passengers will be subjected to the trauma and pain that I have been through," said Giangarra.

 According to prosecutors, Ward picked the woman up at 10th and Clark near the Tin Roof Bar after a bachelorette party.
-A statement from the victim's lawyer says she had been drinking and fell asleep in the vehicle.
+A statement from the victim's lawyer says she had been drinking.
+Giangarra chose the ride-sharing service so that she would not drive.
+She fell asleep during the Lyft ride.

-The driver deviated from the direct route the victim requested, turned off his rideshare location software without her consent, then got into the back seat and raped her.
+The driver deviated from the direct route the victim requested, the lawsuit says he turned off his rideshare location software without her consent, then got into the back seat and raped her.
 Prosecutors said she was intoxicated and unable to consent to sex.
 Then the driver took her back to her destination and dropped her off at her front door, the lawsuit states.

 The next morning, the victim went to an area hospital, where a rape kit was initiated and a DNA sample retrieved.
 A statement from the victim says that the sample matched Ward’s DNA last November, shortly before he was arrested.
 Ward was charged with felony rape and kidnapping.